Kim Hee-ae: 2003–2009: Hit dramas

-She again drew praise in 2003 for two consecutive hit dramas.
-In Wife, her husband vanishes and reappears years later as an amnesiac with another family, while in Perfect Love (written by Kim Soo-hyun), her role as the perfect wife and mother who gets diagnosed with a terminal illness earned her another Daesang from the Baeksang Arts Awards.
+Following her hiatus, Kim drew widespread praise in 2003 for two consecutive hit dramas.
+In Wife, she played a woman whose husband vanishes and reappears years later as an amnesiac with a new family, earning her the Best Actress award at the 39th Baeksang Arts Awards.
+This was followed by renowned screenwriter Kim Soo-hyun's dramas Perfect Love, where her portrayal of a devoted wife and mother diagnosed with a terminal illness won her another Daesang at the 40th Baeksang Arts Awards.
 She worked again with Kim a year later in Precious Family (also known as Letters to My Parents), playing a woman who marries into a rich family who treats her badly after she gives birth to a baby with autism.
 Kim next starred in the melodrama Snow Flower.

 Her third collaboration with Kim Soo-hyun was 2007's My Husband's Woman, but unlike her previous saintly characters, this time she was cast against type as a sexy, worldly woman having an affair with her best friend's husband.
 The adultery drama was a hit with a peak viewership rating of 38.7%, and Kim yet again won the Daesang at the Korea Drama Awards and the SBS Drama Awards.